tum-fml/vda5050_connector/README.md

 ## Customization of the configuration

 There are distinct parts of the configuration that must be customized to fulfill your connection requirements.
 Each configuration file is named after the node that it affects.
-Currently, there are 6 configuration files for 5 nodes, one configuration file is common to all of them.
+Currently, there are 6 configuration files for 4 nodes, one configuration file is common to all of them.
 The nodes being :

 1. ROS MQTT bridge.
 2. State Aggregator.
-3. Connection Publisher.
-4. Order Manager.
+3. Order Manager.
-5. Action Client.
+4. Action Client.
-6. AGV Data.
+5. AGV Data.

 Each of them is represented by a single configuration file in the /config folder.
 In the following sections we will go through them step by step.